T342guy/Source-toSource2-reimporter/SDD.md

 # Overview

-The Source toSource2 reimporter project is designed to fix issues within the community pipeline for re-importing (aka "porting") game models from source1 to source2.\
+The SourceShifter project is designed to fix issues within the community pipeline for re-importing (aka "porting") game models from source1 to source2.\
 Re-importing models to the Source 2 engine from the Source1 engine is a hassle, and is very complex for newcomers.

 This project aims to achieve a few things: